Vehmeyer/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+The useRouteMatch hook lets build nested paths for your app so you can change a URL parameter and not have to change the entire URL.
+It allows you to use ${url} instead of typing out redundant links, making your code cleaner and less susceptible to errors.

 1. How would you explain form validation to someone who has never programmed before?
+Form validation allows you to place guard rails in your forms to try prevent users from inputting and submitting bad data.
+You can define a validation schema that outlines what the form should look like, and rules to trigger error messages if users aren't inputting data in the form as you desire it to be entered.

 1. In 1-2 sentences, define end to end testing.
+End-to-end testing simulates how users might interact with an app.
+It focuses on all the interactions users might have with an app, such as clicking buttons, scrolling, submitting information, etc. It allows you to look for bugs and edge cases that need to be considered.

 ## Instructions